 Another 2021 ecommerce trend straight from the headlines is the growing interest for inclusivity in retail.
 According to Accenture, 41% of shoppers shift business away from retailers who don’t reflect inclusion & diversity, with 29% willing to switch completely if inclusivity is inadequate.
 Those figures increase with minority shoppers.

-What this means is to include more diversity in your media — product photos, videos, social media posts, blog content, etc. Particularly in fashion and beauty industries, consumers want to see more diverse representations — including beauty products for men, one of our top growing ecommerce niches of 2021.
+What this means is to include more diversity in your media — product photos, videos, social media posts, blog content, etc. Particularly in the fashion and beauty industries, consumers want to see more diverse representations — including beauty products for men, one of our top growing ecommerce niches of 2022.

 3. Dynamic Pricing